melikos1984/redux/docs/advanced/Middleware.md

 }
 ```

-Here’s how to apply it to a Redux store:
+Here’s how to apply it to a Redux store：

 ```js
 import { createStore, combineReducers, applyMiddleware } from 'redux';